vmware/versatile-data-kit/projects/vdk-plugins/vdk-jupyter/build-job-tutorial-temp/tutorial.md

-# Learn How to Convert a VDK Job with .sql and .py Steps into a Job with Notebook Steps using VDK Jupyter Notebook UI
+# Learn How to Create and Build a Data Job through the Jupyter UI
 Time Commitment: About 25-30 minutes.

 ## Prerequisites